jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2t-article-4.md

 Such tolls are finally paid by the consumer.
 But the consumer is not taxed in proportion to his expence when he pays according to the bulk or weight of what he consumes, instead of the value.

 When such duties are imposed according instead to the value of the goods, they become properly a sort of inland customs or excises which very much obstruct the interior commerce of the country, its most important commerce.

-202 In some small states, duties similar to those passage duties are imposed on goods carried across the territory and from one foreign country to another.
+{{< s v="202" >}} In some small states, duties similar to those passage duties are imposed on goods carried across the territory and from one foreign country to another.

 These are called transit-duties.

 Some of the little Italian states on the Po and its rivers derive some revenue from this kind of duty which are all paid by foreigners, These duties are perhaps the only duties that a state can impose on foreigners without obstructing its own industry or commerce.
 The most important transit-duty in the world is that levied by the King of Denmark on all merchant ships passing through the Sound.

-203 Such taxes on luxuries make the greater part of the duties of customs and excise.
+{{< s v="203" >}} Such taxes on luxuries make the greater part of the duties of customs and excise.

 They all fall indifferently on every different kind of revenue and are finally paid by consumers.
 Yet they do not always fall equally on every person's revenue.